fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 ### Test Codes

 The Fortran Standard Library provides two categories of test codes.
-One ccategory is tests of the relative performance of the various hash functions.
+One category is tests of the relative performance of the various hash functions.
 The other is a comparison of the outputs of the Fortran hash functions, with the outputs of the C and C++ hash procedures that are the inspiration for the Fortran hash functions.